eworm-de/routeros-scripts/README.md

 ![RouterOS Scripts Logo](logo.svg)

-[RouterOS](https://mikrotik.com/software) is the operating system developed by [MikroTik](https://mikrotik.com/aboutus) for networking tasks.
-This repository holds a number of [scripts](https://wiki.mikrotik.com/wiki/Manual:Scripting) to manage RouterOS devices or extend their functionality.
+[RouterOS ↗️](https://mikrotik.com/software) is the operating system developed by [MikroTik ↗️](https://mikrotik.com/aboutus) for networking tasks.
+This repository holds a number of [scripts ↗️](https://wiki.mikrotik.com/wiki/Manual:Scripting) to manage RouterOS devices or extend their functionality.

 *Use at your own risk*, pay attention to